 I was digging around in the bottom of the fridge when I came across a tub of pizza dough.
 A quick check of the freezer found that I didn’t have any pizza sauce.
 And no ‘normal’ pizza toppings in the fridge, either.
 Well, I figured that this was the opportune time to make a breakfast pizza.
 I can’t say I went into the project with great optimism.
 Well, I’ve been wrong before.
 This breakfast pizza was easy to make and came out tasting fantastic.
 It was a welcomed twist on a regular ole pizza.
 Of course you can add more toppings.
 Such as crumbled cooked breakfast sausage.
 Roasted red bell peppers.
 Salsa.
 Hot sauce.
 Jalapeno slices.
 Use my version of breakfast pizza as sort of a canvas for whatever you want to do.
 You can’t mess it up.
+Also make my breakfast po boy and my egg McMuffin casserole.

 I’ve made my share of egg sandwiches.
 And they were all good, but there was just a little something missing from them.
 Something was needed to put them over-the-top.
 When I ran across the recipe for these country ham egg muffin sandwiches in John Currence’s Big Bad Breakfast I quickly put the items I needed to make them onto my grocery list.
 They turned out to be my favorite egg sandwiches of all time.
 And nothing is missing from them.
 I’ve made them three times this week already (is that wrong?).